sekhar-mandalaparthi/testing-git/readme.txt

 Description: This is the repository for testing and learning Git through practice.

-Reference: Mastering Git and Github by pythoholic
+Reference: "Mastering Git and Github: A beginner's guide (2023 Edition)" by pythoholic